toddmotto/angularjs-styleguide/README.md

 	*Why?*
+	- Placing bindable members in one place is easier to read and easier to find.

-	- Placing bindable members at the top makes it easy to read and helps you instantly identify which members of the controller can be bound and used in the View.
+	- Placing bindable members at the top helps you instantly identify which members are "publicly" available in the View.
 	- Defining the functions below the bindable members moves the implementation details (& complexity) down.

-	- Function declaration are hoisted so there are no concerns over using a function before it is defined (as there would be with function expressions), even if one function references another.
+	- In Javascript, function declaration are hoisted so there are no concerns over using a function before it is defined (as there would be with function expressions), even if one function references another.

-  - **Presentational logic only (MVVM)**: Presentational logic only inside a controller, avoid Business logic, delegating to **[Services](#services)** instead.
+  - **Presentational logic only (MVVM)**: Only place presentational logic in controllers; delegate any business logic to **[Services](#services)**.

 	```javascript
 	// avoid